Skip to main content

 This has led to a set of rules that, while complex and subject to legal challenges, provide a roadmap for compliant wellness programs.
 A central element of this regulatory structure is the concept of a program being “reasonably designed.”

 A wellness program that includes medical examinations or disability-related inquiries must be more than a data-gathering exercise.
-To comply with the ADA, it must be to promote health or prevent disease.
+To comply with the ADA, it must be reasonably designed to promote health or prevent disease.
 This means the program should have a tangible purpose, such as identifying health risks and providing feedback to employees so they can take action.

 A program that simply collects health information without offering any follow-up, such as health coaching, educational resources, or referrals, would likely not meet this standard.
 The “reasonably designed” criterion ensures that the inquiry into your health is connected to a genuine effort to support your well-being.